- Computer Vision

 UKAD designed and developed a mobile application because it's the easiest way to stay connected with patients 24/7 in different ways.
 A possibility to control the intake of medicines provided by a machine learning algorithm that analyzes blisters to find missed pills.
 If a patient doesn't scan the blister in time or forget to take a pill, the app sends a notification.
 If nothing happens after notification, the patient receives a call.
 Such an approach provides monitoring quality just similar to the distribution of medicines in the hospital.
 A solution powered with YOLO real-time object detection which works extremely fast.
 We decided to use it to provide an outstanding user experience on most of all devices and make the application as comfortable as possible.

 UKAD successfully developed a prototype of a mobile application and a neural network to power it.
 We also trained our computer vision system with several blister types and got a huge recognition rate.
-As soon as testings with real medicine were successfully passed, the team and the customer decided that the application is stable and safe to use with real patients.
+As soon as testing with real medicine was successfully passed, the team and the customer decided that the application is stable and safe to use with real patients.